mcneela/Retina/demos/nldr/tutorial/tutorial.md

 ![Showcased Section](imgs/showcase.png "Showcased Section")

 Here we have clicked on the 2D subplot corresponding to section two.
-As such, the section of swiss roll data to which the LLE algorithm was applied in order to generate this projection is showcased within the 3D axes.
+As such, the section of swiss roll data to which the LLE algorithm was applied is showcased within the 3D axes.
 Given this view, the action of the algorithm on the data is no longer enigmatic.
 Each slanted line of the projection can be identified with the data of the corresponding color in the 3D, showcased section.
 Here there is indeed a nearly one-to-one relationship between input data and output projection.